Samizo-AITL/vi-control-asic-sky130/docs/03_rtl_pid.md

 endmodule
 ```

+This implementation maps directly from the equations
+defined in the previous chapters.

+---

-## ⚠️ Notes on Saturation
+## 🚨 Saturation and Safety Considerations

-For clarity, saturation logic is omitted in the reference implementation.
+For clarity, saturation logic is omitted in the reference implementation above.

-In a production-quality control ASIC, explicit saturation logic
+In a production-quality control ASIC,
-**must** be implemented to ensure stability and safety.
+explicit saturation logic is mandatory to guarantee safe operation.

 ### Why Saturation Is Required